giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 process than an FGG, and it is often the case that the operator does not need to know flow-level information in order to make proper application performance optimization decisions.
-Note also that the PGG and Q-PGG provide the additional security advantage of hiding flow-level information from the graph.
+Note also that the PGG and the Q-PGG provide the additional security advantage of hiding flow-level information from the graph.
 This can be important to operators that are sensitive about security and privacy.